Bekalah/stone-grimoire/helix-renderer/README_RENDERER.md

 ## ND-Safe Choices
 - No animation, motion, or autoplay.
 - High-contrast yet soft color palette.
-- Simple ES module with no network requests.
+- Simple ES module with no external dependencies.

 ## Numerology
 The geometry routines honor key counts:
-- 3 - primary vesica radius and helix amplitude
+- 3 – primary vesica radius and helix amplitude.
-- 7 - vesica grid lines
+- 7 – vesica grid lines.
-- 9 - spiral growth factor
+- 9 – spiral growth factor.
-- 11 - vertical rhythm for the Tree of Life
+- 11 – vertical rhythm for the Tree of Life and spiral sweep.
-- 22 - sephirot paths
+- 22 – sephirot paths.
-- 33 - scaling reference for the spiral
+- 33 – scaling reference for the spiral.
-- 99 - points along the Fibonacci curve
+- 99 – points along the Fibonacci curve.
-- 144 - helix lattice struts
+- 144 – helix lattice struts.

 ## Usage
 Open `index.html` directly in any modern browser.
 The canvas is 1440×900 and uses only built-in browser features.
 No network requests are made; a small status message notes if the palette file is missing so offline use remains clear.
-Open `index.html` directly in any modern browser.
-The canvas is 1440x900 and uses only built-in browser features.